josefpihrt/josefpihrt.github.io/docs/roslynator/analyzers-vs-refactorings.md

 Hotkey `Ctrl` + `.` will display available refactorings.
 Refactorings have lower precedence so they are displayed below diagnostics.
 There is no identifier and no description in the fly-out menu.

 ![Refactoring in Context Menu](/img/roslynator/refactoring-in-context-menu.png)

-### Configuration

-Roslynator refactorings can be configured in Visual Studio options.